YoWASP/yowasp.github.io/index.md

 To use Yosys, install the `yowasp-yosys` package using [pip][] or add it as a dependency.

 To use nextpnr-ice40, install the `yowasp-nextpnr-ice40-all` package using [pip][] or add it as a dependency.
-At the moment it is not possible to use a subset of chip data packages.
+It is also possible to install individual `yowasp-nextpnr-ice40-<chip>` packages if only a subset of all supported devices is wanted.

 The installed binaries are prefixed with `yowasp-`.
 Try running e.g. `yowasp-yosys --version` to see if everything works!
 When the tools are run for the first time, it will take a few seconds for them to be compiled to machine code.